wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * Regular staff: responsibilities regarding security for performing day-to-day tasks in a secure manner.
    <br /><br />

-   * FERMA (???
-European Risk Management Standard) provides guidelines for managing risk in an organization.
+<a target="_blank" href="https://www.ferma.eu/">FERMA (Federation of European Risk Management Associatitions)</a> provides guidelines for managing risk in an organization.

 The PASTA methodology provides a seven-step process for analyzing applications to align business objectives and technical requirements.
 This method provides a threat identification, enumeration, and scoring process.
 It is intended to provide an attacker-centric view of the application and infrastructure from which defenders can develop an asset-centric mitigation strategy.

 The Open Group Architecture Framework (TOGAF) is an enterprise architecture framework that is based on four interrelated domains: technology, applications, data, and business.